microsoft/pxt-adafruit/docs/reference/radio/receive-number.md

 # Receive Number

-Reads the next radio packet if any and returns the first number.
+Receives the next number sent by a micro:bit in the same ``radio`` group.

 ### Return value

-* the first number [number](/reference/types/number) of the packet if any. `0` otherwise.
+* the first  [number](/reference/types/number) that the micro:bit received.
+If it did not receive any numbers, this function will return `0`.

-### Examples
+### Example: Simple number receiver

-Read the number broadcasted by other micro:bits.
+This example receives the number broadcasted another micro:bit and shows it as a bar graph.

 ```blocks
 radio.onDataReceived(() => {